nishant34/Quantum-GANS/README.md

 source activate myenv

 ```
-Then following requiremenst are there.
+Then following requirements are there.
 * python 3.6 or gretaer will work(lower versions should also work).
 * pytorch 1.14